asmodehn/selfy/README.md

 - Extend to other languages ( python being quite a high priority )
 - Codility Training sessions : we define a list of tests to translate the question to selfy.
 Then we test selfy's reply in codility, and forward the feedback to selfy.
 - REST API to be able to get requests to solve problems.
+- start adding genetic evolution of the basis of the network ( find genes ).
+- think about the theory of fun and creativity, and if it is possible for NN to train each other ( after all, with Genetic programming we have a population already )
 - _add more here_

+Three levels of evolution interlocking into each other :
+- Network evolution : TESTS => NN/fast change => Program
+- Education evolution : TESTS => NN1 => TESTS ++ => NN2
+- Genetic evolution : NNA + NNB => NNAB

 ## Long Term Goal
 Once we know what components are needed to have a self-evolving learning system that can program, lets make it program itself...